Sustainable Warmth Funding

 - Have a gross household income of less than £30,000 a year or be below the minimum income standard.

-- The Energy Performance rating of your home should be Band E, F or G. If the property doesn't have an Energy Performance Certificate an assessment will be carried out.
+- The Energy Performance rating of your home should be Band E, F or G (a limited number of Band D properties are also eligible).
+If the property doesn't have an Energy Performance Certificate an assessment will be carried out.
 Check if your property has an Energy Performance Certificate.

-We will then be in touch by the end of June 2022 to complete an application and collect evidence of eligibility.
-Following an approved application, we will arrange for you to be provided with expert advice and an in-depth survey to help you get the most suitable works for you and your home.
+Next Energy will arrange to complete an application and collect evidence of eligibility.
+Following an approved application, you will be provided with expert advice and an in-depth survey to help you get the most suitable works for you and your home.

 Funding is limited and will be allocated at the discretion of the Liverpool City Region Combined Authority, the lead authority for the scheme.